joychester/CreEK/README.md

 ------
-#### Inside of ./confluent start CLI => The equivalent commands to start every service in its own terminal:
+#### PS.
+Inside of ./confluent start CLI => The equivalent commands to start every service in its own terminal:
 > * Start ZooKeeper.
 Run this command in its own terminal.
 >>> $ ./bin/zookeeper-server-start ./etc/kafka/zookeeper.properties
 > * Start Kafka.
 Run this command in its own terminal.